BUSINESS TO BUSINESS – SUPPLY OF SERVICES

 3.8 Delivery of the Goods shall be made to address informed of by the Customer.
 The Customer shall make all reasonable arrangements necessary to take delivery of the Goods on the day notified by Cpack Ltd for delivery.

-3.9 Cpack Ltd undertakes to use its reasonable endeavours to despatch the Goods on an agreed delivery date, but does not guarantee to do so.
+3.9 Cpack Ltd undertakes to use its reasonable endeavours to dispatch the Goods on an agreed delivery date, but does not guarantee to do so.
 Time of delivery shall not be of the essence of the contract.

 3.10 Cpack Ltd shall not be liable to the Customer for any loss or damage whether arising directly or indirectly from the late delivery or short delivery of the Goods.
 If short delivery does take place, the Customer undertakes not to reject the Goods but to accept the Goods delivered as part performance of the contract.

-3.11 If the Customer fails to take delivery of the Goods on the agreed delivery date or, if no specific delivery date has been agreed, when the Goods are ready for despatch, Cpack Ltd shall be entitled to store and insure the Goods and to charge the Customer the reasonable costs of so doing.
+3.11 If the Customer fails to take delivery of the Goods on the agreed delivery date or, if no specific delivery date has been agreed, when the Goods are ready for dispatch, Cpack Ltd shall be entitled to store and insure the Goods and to charge the Customer the reasonable costs of so doing.

 4. Customer's obligations